 The most important suggestion is PACK LIGHT.
-Clothing: the less clothing you take, the more supplies your team can transport is suitcases or duffles (bins are also a good alternative, but you need to check with your airlines for prohibited dates.
+Clothing: the less clothing you take, the more supplies your team can transport is suitcases or duffles (black & yellow bins are also a good alternative, but you need to check with your airlines for prohibited dates; and you will need to pick them up in Lima at the oversize counter).
 The airlines allow two 50-pound containers for each passenger.
 The airlines have become very strict with carry-on baggage.
 Each passenger is allowed one carry-on and one purse or backpack.
 That includes handbags and packages.
 We depend on our team members to transport some of the needed supplies not available in-country.
 This makes it imperative to leave as much room as possible for items benefiting the people we will be serving.
-It's helpful if you pack all of your personal belongings including necessary toiletries and any prescription medicines in your carry-on bag.
+It is helpful if you pack all of your personal belongings including necessary toiletries and any prescription medicines in your carry-on bag.
 Carry-on bags with wheels are a plus!
 Be sure to keep a water bottle with you once you leave the airport.

 The clothing you wear from where you depart can be worn for the return trip.
-For the duration of the trip, 8 changes of light clothing are recommended.
+For the duration of the trip, eight changes of light clothing are recommended.
 T-shirts and finger-tip length shorts are appropriate during the day.
 A pair of shower shoes is recommended.
 A lightweight dress for women and light pants and shirt for the men are suggested for Sunday church.
 We will not be dressing for style or according to our customs.
 Peru protocol in the area is the rule.